leolilley/Wilk/README.md

 > **Web Interoperable Linked Knowledge**
 > A pure command-line platform that treats AI agents as modular, composable "packages"—installable, versioned, and linkable—within a familiar, scriptable, and offline-capable CLI environment.

-I'd like to thank libre chat, claude code, gemini cli and cursor for bringing this totally not AI into existence with me in the drivers seat.
+I'd like to thank libre chat, claude code, gemini cli and cursor for bringing this totally not AI slop into existence with me in the drivers seat.

+Also the chances of someone else doing a better of this before me is pretty high.
+I'm poor and the token cost to build this with an actual good model (claude-code) honestly makes sweat.
+I doubt they weren't higher than me when I thought this out though.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?logo=typescript&logoColor=white)](https://www.typescriptlang.org/)